 Maribel has volunteered and donated to various charities and associations over the years.
 As a survivor of domestic abuse, she has dedicated her life to helping others find the resources necessary to survive.
-She got involved with Life Preservers Project in 2014 and has since shared her expertise to help the organization grow.
+She became involved with Life Preservers Project in 2014 and has since shared her expertise to help the organization grow.

 Cara Lemire, Secretary

 Prior to entering the legal services industry, Cara had extensive experience in the fine art industry overseeing sales efforts, sponsorship negotiations, event planning and marketing at a storage facility.
 Now, she is passionate about bringing both industries together to support charities close to her heart.
 She graduated from Brown with Honors in literary arts.
 Her time at the University further solidified her passion for the arts and nonprofit work.

 In her spare time, she is a writer, artist, art collector and activist.
 Over the years, she’s volunteered and contributed to a number of nonprofits, but is particularly interested in driving the noble work of Life Preservers Project—an organization that brings artists of all mediums together to eradicate human trafficking, raise awareness through art, advocate for survivors, and restore their lives.